 Curious on the range you can achieve with Surface Pressure enhanced tools?

 If you ask me, Surface Pressure is Pencil’s killer feature.
 It has completely transformed how I interact with Paper by allowing me to be more loose with drawing.
 What does that mean exactly?
 Well let me show you…

-I like to hold Pencil as if it’s a piece of charcoal and utilize the angled tip when quickly sketching.
-Not only does this change the characteristics of pencil strokes (I’ll get to that in a minute), but it also encourages you to use your entire arm instead of just the wrist.
+I like to hold Pencil as if it’s a piece of charcoal and utilize the angled tip when sketching.
+Not only does this change the characteristics of pencil strokes (I’ll get to that in a minute), but it also encourages you to use your entire arm instead of the wrist.